Quantitative phase and absorption contrast imaging: Model

 When a wave propagates through an object, both its amplitude and phase are altered.
 Intuitively, the amplitude of the transmitted wave depends on the absorption of the wave, while its phase shift depends on the refraction.

-Consider a planar object of thickness $l$ illuminated perpendicularly by a monochromatic plane wave of wavenumber $k=2\pi/\lambda$ traveling in the $z$ direction.
+Consider a planar object of finite support and thickness $l$ illuminated perpendicularly by a monochromatic plane wave of wavenumber $k=2\pi/\lambda$ traveling in the $z$ direction, { see Figure~\ref{fig0}}.
 If the wavelength $\lambda$ is small compared to its dimension $l$, the interaction of the wave with the object can be described in terms of integrals of the complex refractive index $n(x,y)$, so its transmissivity is given by

 Then, the diffracted complex amplitude in the far-field, using the Fraunhofer approximation, is